Criminal Justice (CRJS)

 CRJS 4416 Undergraduate Internship in Criminal Justice: 6 semester hours.

-A student may be required to satisfactorily complete a minimum of three month's internship in an approved criminal justice setting preferably between the junior and senior year.
+A student may be required to satisfactorily complete a minimum of 200 hours (over the course of a semester) of the internship in an approved criminal justice setting preferably between the junior and senior year.
 This internship program is specifically designed to acquaint the student with practical aspects of criminal justice.

 CRJS 4653 Constitutional Rights of the Criminally Accused: 3 semester hours.